2014 Mount Everest ice avalanche: Post-disaster ascents in 2014

 The first post-avalanche ascent of Mount Everest via the South Col route was on 23 May 2014, by Chinese businesswoman Wang Jing, together with five sherpas.
 Her ascent sparked controversy, as she bypassed the Khumbu Icefall by helicopter, which took her to 21000 ft; this decision was made because the 2014 ropes and ladders had been removed.
 She made her ascent without new rope lines, and beyond the usual 14:00 cut-off time, and made her descent in the dark.
 Tamding Sherpa, the leader of the team that Wang was planning to use before her original expedition was called off as a result of the disaster, stated that he considered her ascent to be "cheating".

 Changes in 2015

 As a result of the dangers of the normal route up the left side of the icefall, the Nepali authorities announced in February 2015 that a new route, up the centre of the icefall, would be followed instead.
 According to the director of the Nepali government’s Department of Tourism, Tulasi Prasad Gautam, "In response to the last year’s avalanche we are trying to make Everest climbing a little safer by avoiding the old route."

-In addition, the insurance for each Sherpa in 2015 was raised to $15,000 from $11,000.
+In addition, the insurance for each Sherpa in 2015 was raised from $11,000 to $15,000.